The Massachusetts Roots of Ranked Choice Voting

 Far from a radically new or foreign concept, ranked choice voting (RCV) is rooted in a rich history dating back more than a century in Massachusetts.
 Indeed, RCV owes some of its success around the world and its growing popularity in the U.S. to the innovative character of the Bay State.
 Today an increasing number of Massachusetts voters are revisiting that history and taking a fresh look at RCV as a solution to some of today's political problems.

-The origins of RCV begin in 19th century England with the invention of a voting system known as the single transferable vote (STV).1 Under STV, voters rank candidates on the ballot in order of preference, and votes are tallied in a way that ensures proportional representation, meaning that political groups win seats in proportion to the strength of their actual voter support.
+The origins of RCV begin in 19th century England with the invention of a voting system known as the single transferable vote (STV).1 Under STV, voters rank candidates on the ballot in order of preference, and votes are tallied in a way that ensures "proportional representation," meaning that political groups win seats in proportion to their level of voter support.
 Praised as an incomparably fair voting method by political philosopher John Stuart Mill, among others, STV married the two seemingly contradictory democratic precepts of majority rule and minority representation.
 Over the next century, use of STV spread through much of the British Empire to countries as far away as Australia.2

 However, as originally devised, STV was limited to the election of multi-member bodies such as legislatures or city councils.3 Since proportional representation per se requires such multi-member offices, STV was viewed as inapplicable to the election of single-member seats, such as mayor, governor, or president.
 The question of how to fairly elect both single-member and multi-member positions, using a single voting method, was left unresolved.